Giants vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Thairo Estrada and the San Francisco Giants will see Tommy Henry at the rubber for the Arizona Diamondbacks in the first game of a four-game series, Thursday at 9:40 PM ET.
+Thairo Estrada and the San Francisco Giants will meet Lourdes Gurriel Jr. and the Arizona Diamondbacks on Friday at Chase Field, at 9:40 PM ET.

-The Diamondbacks are listed as +110 moneyline underdogs for this matchup with the favorite Giants (-130).
-The game's total has been listed at 9 runs.
+The Diamondbacks are +100 moneyline underdogs for this matchup against the favored Giants (-120).
+The over/under for the contest has been set at 10 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.